Grafton, Virginia

 Grafton is an unincorporated community in York County, Virginia, United States, on the Virginia Peninsula.
 As of the 2010 Census, the Grafton postal area (ZIP Code 23692) had a population of 18,846.

 History

-Originally known as Cockletown, the citizens voted to change the name of the community in honor of the only church in the area.
-That church was administered by a pastor from Grafton, Massachusetts, who put forth his hometown's name for consideration; the measure was adopted in 1783.
-By renaming their town, the citizens unknowingly named their community after the 3rd Duke of Grafton, Prime Minister Lord Augustus FitzRoy, who served as the head of government for the United Kingdom 1768–1770.
+Originally known as Cockletown, the area became known as Grafton due to a church in that area.
+That church was established by a pastor from Grafton, Massachusetts, John Leland, who put forth his hometown's name for consideration; the name was adopted in 1783 by the church.
+The entire town would be known by that name by 1872 when the post office there was established.

-It is known as the childhood home of Shelly Rollo Roman, wife of Bill Roman.